getcontacts/getcontacts/README.md

 ## File format

-MDContactNetworks is compatible with .nc and .dcd file formats for MD trajectories.
+MDContactNetworks is compatible with all topology and trajectory file formats readable in VMD.

 ## Running the Code

-The code is organized into two steps:

 ### 1. Computing non-covalent contacts in a protein throughout every frame of a MD Simulation fragment